anasdove2020/Materials/Vuejs.md

 ### v-model

 v-model means:
-- Creates two-way binding between a from input our data.
+- Creates two-way binding between a form input and our data.
-- When user type in input, the data updates
+- When user types in the input, the data updates
 - When the data changes, the input updates too

 1. Text Input